Torrencem/fixed_vec/post.md

 In essence, what's important is that ``index_a`` has type ``Index<Name>``, and ``v`` has type ``FixedVec<u32, Name>``, and that ``Name`` matches between them. ``Name`` is a type created anonymously in the ``name!()`` macro.
 Since these types match, we must have created ``index_a`` from ``check_index`` on ``v``, and only on ``v``, and since ``v`` has a fixed size, the index must be in bounds.

 So how do we make it all work?
 It turns out, with the previous paragraph in mind, it's fairly straightforward.
-There are a couple of implementaitons of naming and names from GDP in Rust, but we'll make our own very simple one.
+There are a couple of implementations of naming and names from GDP in Rust, but we'll make our own very simple one, since I don't like the others.
+This code can be found in the [type_name_value](https://github.com/Torrencem/type_name_value) crate.
 Let's start by making a ``Named`` struct:

 ```rust
 pub struct Named<T, Name> {